GreenMountainPower/spring-cloud-netflix-microservices/README.md

 To solve this problem, Netflix created and open-sourced its Zuul proxy server.
 [Zuul](https://github.com/Netflix/zuul) is an edge service that proxies requests to multiple backing services.
 It provides a unified “front door” to the system, which allows a browser, mobile app, or other user interface to consume services from multiple hosts without managing cross-origin resource sharing (CORS) and authentication for each one.

-To start a Zuul server, create a module with dependency:
+To create a Zuul server, the below dependency is added:
 ```bash
 		<dependency>
 			<groupId>org.springframework.cloud</groupId>